TiddoLangerak/jest-teardown/README.md

 - When called in a `beforeAll`, it'll run as `afterAll`
 - When called in a test, it'll run at the end of the test

-This allows to put setup & teardown together in reusable utility functions, which can then be re-used wherever needed.
+This allows putting setup & teardown together in reusable utility functions, which can then be re-used wherever needed.

-# Usage
+## Usage
 Using the example from [the Jest documentation](https://jestjs.io/docs/setup-teardown): we have an `initializeCityDatabase` setup method and a `clearCityDatabase` teardown method:

-## Idiomatic usage
+### Idiomatic usage

 ```javascript
 // test-utils/city-database.js